|Homepage:||Click to visit|

 - Students with prior study of Italian language may be given preference in admission, although no previous study of Italian is required.

 - Robins School of Business students must attend an information session offered by Dr. Tom Cosse before choosing a program and submitting an application.
-Watch for announcements on the dates of those meetings.

-Courses are offered only in the fields of economics, business administration and law.
+Courses are offered in the fields of economics, business administration and law.
 When required, students must have prerequisites.
 Richmond students generally take courses in English.

 - You can view the most updated list of courses by clicking here.
 Students with advanced Italian language skills are encouraged to take courses in Italian with prior approval from Bocconi.